NateWr/good-reviews-wp/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+This upgrade adds new features for the shortcode and widget.
+You can display reviews from a single category, randomize the order and limit how many are displayed.
+It also adds a fader display mode that will cycle through reviews one by one, fading between each one, instead of listing them all at once.

 = 1.0 =
 This is an initial public release on the WordPress.org repository.